 The recommended sections include:

 To ensure the content is digestible, there are some tips we recommend.
 Firstly, and intuitively, keep the content to six pages maximum.
 The font needs to be easy to read, both in size and style.
-Structuring the document with well defined margins and paragraphs will undoubtably help.
-Lastly, yet importantly, consider using numbered lists if you have to use bullet points as it'll be easier to refer to particular points during a meeting; The Amazon 6-pager aims to avoid bullet points whenever possible as it can often discourage a more thoughtful approach to structuring data.
+Structuring the document with well defined margins and paragraphs will undoubtedly help.
+Lastly, yet importantly, consider using numbered lists if you have to use bullet points, as it'll be easier to refer to particular points during a meeting (the Amazon six-pager aims to avoid bullet points whenever possible as it can often discourage a more thoughtful approach to structuring data).

 Keeping it simple with a standard word processing tool is sensible, but at Mäd we don't stop at the easiest idea.
-We opted to use Google Doc for our six-pagers to allow multiple team members access, to collaborate in real-time.
-Much like our decision to use Figma (linked below), Google Docs removes the burdensome organization of multiple versions of the same file; All comments and edits can be progressed in the same file with the ability to control who can change a file and who can purely view it.
+We opted to use Google Docs for our six-pagers to allow multiple team members access, to collaborate in real-time.
+Much like our decision to use Figma, Google Docs removes the burdensome organization of multiple versions of the same file: all comments and edits can be progressed in the same file with the ability to control who can change a file and who can purely view it.
 We're able to see who is viewing the document at any given time, which is particularly handy for conference calling.

-The 6-Pager was introduced to increase productivity, focus and clarity.
-As we mentioned before, there is no single template for every problem, therefore we recommend always building your documents from scratch.
+The six-pager was introduced to increase productivity, focus and clarity.
+As we mentioned before, there is no single template for every problem, so we recommend always building your documents from scratch.

-There may be recommendations to keep it simple: avoid imagery; colours; unordered lists; aesthetic elements.
+There may be recommendations to keep it simple: avoid imagery; colors; unordered lists; aesthetic elements.
 However, knowing your audience — for whom the document is intended — and your brand, may inspire you to break some rules.